Factorise X 2 3x 10

 Let's try to factorise x² + 3x + 10 directly using the method of finding two numbers that add up to 'b' (3 in this case) and multiply to 'c' (10).
 We need to find two numbers that add to 3 and multiply to 10.
 Let's explore some possibilities:

 None of these pairs of factors satisfy both conditions.
-This indicates that x² + 3x + 10 cannot be factorised using simple integer factors.
+On the flip side, this indicates that x² + 3x + 10 cannot be factorised using simple integer factors.
 This doesn't mean it's unfactorable; it simply means that the factors are not simple integers.

 Exploring Other Factoring Techniques